Children treated following chemical leak at leisure centre

 Posted: August 30, 2015

-Posted in: Gym & Leisure Centre Injuries Public Liability
+Posted in: Gym & Leisure Centre Accidents Public Place Accidents

 A total of nineteen people, including five children, have been treated for breathing difficulties following a chemical leak in a Fife leisure centre.
 The leak happened at the East Sands centre at around midday on 25 August; emergency services were called directly to the scene.
 A number of casualties, including young children between 2 and 12, were taken to Ninewells Hospital in Dundee, where they received emergency treatment.